 If you get stuck on this activity, you can:

 The best ideas are ones that reveal something meaningful about you.
 A trip to Hawaii might have been fun, but it may not show a deeper lesson or personal quality.
-Take time to reflect and come up with lots of ideas.
+But perhaps while in Hawaii you went snorkeling, fell in love with the ocean wildlife which lead to your passion for marine biology, and is the reasdon why you saved up money from a summer job so you could pay to attend a marine biology summer camp at Half Moon Bay.
+Now that's more interesting!

 Go to the Essays Folder in CounselMore (in FILES tab) and open Step 2, Part 1: Brainstorming Organizer